 The base color can be silver, white, red, rust, black, or cream.
 Spots are generally black but can also be red or white.
-The Juliana pig should be small, ideally between 30 - 60 pounds.
+The Juliana pig should be small, ideally between 50 -70 pounds.
 Weight will vary depending on bone structure, health, and length of the pig.
 No Juliana should be over 65 pounds when mature (3 years).
-Height ranges from 10 inches to 16 inches and length from chest to base of tail is 12 inches to 26 inches.
+Height averages from 14 inches to 18 inches and length from chest to base of tail is 12 inches to 26 inches.
 Temperament is of the utmost importance since the Juliana has been specifically bred to work with humans.

 Caring for mini pigs

 Diet: Juliana Pigs eat mini pig or potbelly pig food that can be purchased at your local farm/feed store or online.
 They also eat grass and hay.
 You can give your mini pig fruits and veggies mixed in with their pellets.
 They also like to snack on bread and crackers, but only in moderation.
 You should feed your piggy by hand at first to socialize them.

 Litter Box: You can train your Juliana to use a litter box like household cats do.
 DO NOT use cat litter for your mini pig.
 Always use pine shavings/pellets for your pig litter.
 You can also use puppy pads or newspaper shavings.
 It's hard for new born pigs to get into a regular sized litter box because they cannot scale the lip very easily.
 Cutting the side down on a mixing tub works great.